TilenTinta/Amon_Lander/README.md

 ## System Concept

 - **Propulsion:** Single **EDF fan** for hover.
-- **Control:** **Four servos** driving fins for stabilization (**TVC**).
+- **Control:** **Four servos** drives fins for stabilization (**TVC**).
 - **Sensing:** Onboard sensors monitor flight parameters.
 - **Flight Computer:** **Custom PCB** handles computation and comms with the ground computer.
 - **Ground Segment:** Desktop app for **monitoring and control**.

-> The core goal is to learn: electronics, 3D modeling, embedded/desktop software, reading documentation, flight mechanics, and control theory—while having fun.
-Many things could be done faster or simpler, but this project favors learning and exploration.
+> The goal is to learn: electronics, 3D modeling, embedded/desktop software, reading documentation, flight mechanics, and control theory—while having fun.
+Many things could be done faster or simpler, but this project idea is learning and exploration.

 ---